 USDA zones relating to USA and also applied to Europe.
 The scale above shows you what temperature range each colour relates to

-The Royal Horticultural Society (RHS) has recently updated its more descriptive system of hardiness ratings to reflect the need for the greater precision gardeners require to make choices about plants for their gardens.
+The Royal Horticultural Society (RHS) updated its more descriptive system of hardiness ratings to reflect the need for the greater precision gardeners require to make choices about plants for their gardens.
 Like the USDA system, it has adopted a scale based on winter minimum temperatures but is in 5°C steps (see scale illustrated above).

 However, reflecting the variable nature of our winters, each rating also has a description for the garden conditions.
 The scale runs in the opposite direction to the USDA system, but there are broad equivalents between the two.
 Even so, for the reasons explained, just because a plant is rated USDA zone 8a, it doesn’t mean that it will thrive in a similarly rated area in the UK; nor that RHS hardiness rating 4 will be the same as USDA zone 8.

 The important thing to remember about the RHS system is that it is a rating of the plant’s hardiness and has not been translated into mapped zones for the UK.
 This is because the climate gardeners experience in their gardens here can vary significantly within a region.
 If you are keen to get the most from your garden, it is essential to understand the local conditions for your garden and, indeed, of the marked variations within it – the latter being known as the microclimate.

 For those keen to grow tender plants, a south-facing aspect is desirable to maximise exposure to the sun’s heat.
 Likewise, shelter is critical, either to protect plants from cold winds or from cold air flowing down hillsides.